dotnet/msbuild/Documentation/intro-to-cli.md

 The `dotnet` driver is very simple and its primary role is to run commands and give users basic information about usage.

 The way the `dotnet` driver finds the command it is instructed to run using `dotnet {command}` is via a convention; any executable that is placed in the PATH and is named `dotnet-{command}` will be available to the driver.
-For example, when you install the CLI toolchain there will be an executable called `dotnet-compile` in your PATH; when you run `dotnet compile`, the driver will run the `dotnet-compile` executable.
+For example, when you install the CLI toolchain there will be an executable called `dotnet-build` in your PATH; when you run `dotnet build`, the driver will run the `dotnet-build` executable.
 All of the arguments following the command are passed to the command being invoked.
-So, in the invocation of `dotnet compile --native`, the `--native` switch will be passed to `dotnet-compile` executable that will do some action based on it (in this case, produce a single native binary).
+So, in the invocation of `dotnet build --native`, the `--native` switch will be passed to `dotnet-build` executable that will do some action based on it (in this case, produce a single native binary).

 This is also the basics of the current extensibility model of the toolchain.
 Any executable found in the PATH named in this way, that is as `dotnet-{command}`, will be invoked by the `dotnet` driver.

 There are some principles that we are using when adding new commands:

-* Each command is represented by a verb (`run`, `compile`, `publish`, `restore` etc.)
+* Each command is represented by a verb (`run`, `build`, `publish`, `restore` etc.)
 * We support the short and the long form of switches for most commands
 * The switches have the same format on all supported platforms (so, no /-style switches on Windows for example)
 * Each command has a help that can be viewed by running `dotnet [command] --help`